yashm4-4/msse272-project2-lj-metropolis/README.md

 - A **C++ implementation** for fast simulation
 - A **Python implementation** for analysis and visualization
 - The original **scientific report** describing methods and results
-- A clean project structure suitable for employers and researchers

 ---